 What is Framing Bias?

 Framing bias occurs when people make a decision based on the way the information is presented, as opposed to just on the facts themselves.
-To rephrase this point, the same facts presented in two different ways could lead to different outcomes or decisions from people.
-In behavioral finance, investors may react to a particular choice in different ways depending on how it is presented, e.g., as a loss or as a gain.
-People tend to avoid risk when a positive frame is presented but seek risks when a negative frame is presented.
+The same facts presented in two different ways can lead to people making different judgments or decisions.
+In behavioral finance, investors may react to a particular opportunity differently, depending on how it is presented to them.
 Learn more in CFI’s Behavioral Finance Course!

 Framing Bias in Finance

-What’s fascinating is that when investors are not sure of all the facts or in the presence of many unknowable factors, there is, in fact, a high possibility of reflexive decision making and therefore an increased possibility of being influenced by framing.
+What’s fascinating is that when investors are not sure of all the facts, or in a situation where there are many unknowable factors, there is, in fact, a high probability of reflexive decision making.
+The probability of being influenced by framing bias is, thus, also increased.

 Below are some examples of framing in finance: